department-of-veterans-affairs/va.gov-team/products/resources-and-support/Submit Feedback Tool- Medalia for Articles.md

 ## Desired User Outcomes

 - *Veterans may be confused why they are asked different questions on different pages on the website note- research to validate*
-- *Solving the issue of multiple surveys could provide less frustration, more efficiency, ability to submit issues, and just an overall improved
-- experience for the Veterans*
+- *Solving the issue of multiple surveys could provide less frustration, more efficiency, ability to submit issues, and just an overall improved experience for the Veterans*

 ## Undesired User Outcomes
 - *Creating a frustrating experience for the Veterans*
 - *Creating a more time consuming experience for the Veterans*
+- Inconsistent UI for submitting feedback
+- Users feel interrupted and/or frustrated by attempts to collect feedback

 ## Desired Business Outcomes
 - *Streamlined sensible process for Veterans to submit feedback*
+- Product/content owners are able to quickly and easily access user feedback
+- Product/content owners are able to understand user feedback in order to make improvements
 - *Utiliziation of Medalia since it is already implemented and provides analytics*
 - *With this problem solved, what should your business be able to do/achieve that they couldn't before?*

 ## Undesired Business Outcomes
 - *Additional similar processes in different groups*
 - *Additional reporting tool creations*
--
+- User feedback is hard to access and/or understand
+- The type of feedback collected is not helpful to the product/content owner

 ---
 ## Measuring Success